Underfloor Heating in your Loft

 The Foil Heater is ideal to install in lofts with carpeted floors.
 Use it alongside our Dual Overlay and Insulated Underlay Systems for a durable, energy-efficient heating solution.

-Installing a water underfloor heating system, also known as a hydronic system, in your loft needn’t be a daunting prospect.
+Installing a wet underfloor heating system in your loft needn’t be a daunting prospect.
 We have an array of systems suitable for use whether you are designing your loft as part of a new build construction project or converting your existing loft into a new room.

-If your loft features suspended timber subfloors, our Econna Joisted Floor System is a great choice.
-Its insulation panels sit between the floor joists whilst leaving space for other services such as plumbing and electrical wiring.
+If your attic features suspended timber subfloors, our Econna Joisted Floor System is a great choice.
+Its insulation panels sit between the floor joists whilst leaving space for other services.

 A loft with low or slanted ceilings needs a low-profile hydronic floor heater such as our Total-16 System.
 At only 16mm deep, it’s perfect for loft conversion projects.